-Budgeted cost: £54,357 (21% of funding)
+Budgeted cost: £58,793.28 (21% of funding)

 Activity Evidence that supports this approach Challenge number(s) addressed Student Support Mentors in school to improve wellbeing and engagement.
 The EEF Toolkit provides evidence to suggest that boosting parental engagement can add up to 4 months of progress.
 1, 2, 6 and 7 Retention of a family liaison officer to raise attendance and improve parental engagement.
 EEF Toolkit - Parental Engagement Further research also demonstrates the importance of providing effective communication.
 1, 2, 6 and 7 Funding of the Attendance and Welfare Officer.
 Working with parents to support children's learning (EEF) Behaviour interventions provided by the SSMs are also evidenced as impactful under the EEF Toolkit.
-EEF Toolkit - Behaviour Interventions 2, 6 and 7 Funding for trips, visits and other opportunities.
+EEF Toolkit - Behaviour Interventions 2, 6 and 7 Contribution of funding towards other interventions for wellbeing and pastoral care of students (including Kent Minds) The provision of specialist support (e.g. mental health support services) in the academy by both internal staff and external specialists.
+2 and 6 Funding for trips, visits and other opportunities.
 The development of cultural capital is vital for students to be aspirational about the future, and henceforth enthused about their education.
 3 and 6 Funding for private music lessons.
 The EEF Toolkit provides evidence to suggest that arts participation can add up to 3 months of progress.
 EEF Toolkit - Arts Participation 3 and 6 Uniform and equipment.
 Many disadvantaged students may find themselves struggling to access the same equipment as their peers, and so we have provision in place to support families where required.
 1 and 4

-Total budgeted cost: £260,533
+Total budgeted cost: £279,968